 You’ll need to continue uphill until you get to the main village, and from here you have a few options.

 Arriving in the village, most people turn left and then head uphill.
-This path takes you to a ruined tower, from where you have the choice between three different paths.
-This is the path I chose, but I later found out about yet another path up to the church.
+This path takes you to a ruined tower, from where you have the choice between three different paths (more below).

-This fourth path can be accessed by making the next right turn and then heading straight.
+You should then find a hiking trail leading up the mountain.
 This is the one recommended by the Bradt guide book to Georgia, which the author describes as the easiest.

 But as I didn’t take that path, I’ll cover what happens once you see the ruined tower.

 As mentioned, once you see the ruined defensive tower up ahead, you have three options.
 The most straightforward and popular path is to simply walk straight past the tower, continuing along the trail uphill.